Volda Municipality: Culture

 Volda is primarily known for strong cultural heritage and academic traditions.
 A private library at Egset, the first rural of its kind in Norway, is said to have inspired the young Ivar Aasen in the 19th century.
 Martin Ulvestad, Norwegian–American author who published an English-Danish-Norwegian dictionary in 1895, (Engelsk-Dansk-Norsk Ordbog med fuldstændig Udtalebetegnelse) was born in Volda.
 The Norsk Landboeblad newspaper was based in Volda in the 1800s.
 Volda landsgymnas (established 1910) was the first Norwegian secondary school outside a major city.
 Among the most important institutions today is the Volda University College.

 Volda University College (HVO) is one of 25 university colleges in Norway.
 HVO, with an enrollment of about 3,000 students, specializes in education of teachers, animators, and journalists.
 This has attracted or incubated several animation companies to Volda, whose work is highlighted in the annual Animation Volda Festival, which started at HVO in 2007.
 HVO is host of the annual Norwegian Documentary Film Festival (a.k.a.
 DOKFILM), which started in 1997.

 The national ski festival X2 is also held in Volda during April every year.

 The Volda TI sports club includes an association football team, whose home field is Volda Stadion.
 The football squad has consistently played in the 2. divisjon to 4. divisjon leagues (tiers three to five of the Norwegian football league system) for a number of decades.

 As a logical consequence of the huge influx of students, as well as a county hospital, public services are by far the most dominant sector, representing almost 50% of economic life in Volda.
 Industry and agriculture are also prevalent.
 Bjørkedalen is noted for its tradition in building wooden boats.

 The Sivert Aarflot Museum is located at Ekset in Volda.
 Volda and its environs are featured prominently in the film Troll Hunter (2010).

 Transportation

-The Ørsta–Volda Airport, Hovden, is located in neighbouring municipality of Ørsta, just north of the village of Volda.
+The Ørsta–Volda Airport, Hovden, is located Ørsta Municipality, just north of the village of Volda.
 The European route E39 highway passes north through the municipality on its way to the city of Ålesund.
 As noted, the municipality is criss-crossed by fjords; therefore, both Lauvstad and Folkestad are linked to the population centre Volda by ferry.
-In February 2008, the underwater Eiksund Tunnel connected the municipalities of Ulstein, Hareid, Herøy, and Sande to Ørsta and Volda.
+In February 2008, the underwater Eiksund Tunnel connected the island municipalities of Ulstein, Hareid, Herøy, and Sande to the mainland municipalities of Ørsta and Volda.
 The tunnel is the deepest undersea tunnel in the world.
 The Kviven Tunnel was completed in 2012, connecting Fyrde to the village of Grodås to the south on the other side of a large mountain.
-This tunnel led to the old Hornindal Municipality joining Volda in 2020.
+This tunnel led to the old Hornindal Municipality becoming part of Volda Municipality in 2020.